-The Company anticipates paying quarterly cash dividends, with annualized aggregate dividend payments of approximately \$20 million.
+The Company anticipates paying quarterly cash dividends, with annualized aggregate dividend payments of approximately \$26.6 million.
 Dividends will be declared and paid in arrears.
 The amount and timing of the payment of any dividends are not guaranteed and are subject to the discretion of the Board.
 For more information, see "Risk Factors - Payment of Dividends".

-Following completion of the Company's IPO on April 10, 2015, the Company declared and paid cash dividends aggregating \$0.19342 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 27, 2015.
-In the third quarter of the Company's 2015 fiscal year, the Company increased its dividend from \$0.0917 to \$0.10172 per Subordinate Voting Share and per Multiple Voting Share.
+The Company declared and paid cash dividends aggregating \$0.40680 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 25, 2016, \$0.40676 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 31, 2017, and \$0.42720 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 30, 2018.